Edinburgh & District League

 because of lack of available dates.
 It did not reappear in subsequent seasons.

-short-lived rivals to Shipyard in Burntisland Athletic.
-Murrayfield once again
+rivals to Shipyard in Burntisland Athletic.
+Murrayfield once again took the

 The following season,